Equations involving the modular $j$-function and its derivatives

 Otherwise, let $s = 0$ and let $t$ be the limit of $\gamma z$ as $z \to \infty$ (where in fact $t \in \Q$).
 In particular,

-Thus, as soon as $z$ is sufficiently large, the last factor on the right hand side has modulus less than $\frac{1}{2}$ independently of $m$.
+Thus, as soon as $z$ is sufficiently large, the last factor on the right-hand side has modulus less than $\frac{1}{2}$ independently of $m$.
 Then pick $m$ large enough so that this happens whenever $\im(z) > E_0\log|m|$, and so

-Therefore, by Rouché's theorem, $G(m + \gamma z)$ and $F_m(z)$ have the same number of zeroes in $\Xi_m$, counted with multiplicity.
+Therefore, by Rouché's theorem \ref{thm:rouche}, $G(m + \gamma z)$ and $F_m(z)$ have the same number of zeroes in $\Xi_m$, counted with multiplicity.
 It follows that $G(z)$ has $\ell$ zeroes in the region $m + \gamma\Xi_m$. \end{proof}

 \begin{proposition} Let $F(X,\Y) = \sum_{k = 0}^n X^kp_k(\Y)$ be irreducible.
-Suppose that for some $k$, the function $P(z) = \frac{p_k(\J(z))}{p_n(\J(z))}$ satisfies one of the following: \begin{enumerate}[label=(\roman*)] \item $P(z)$ has a pole in $\h$, or \item $P(z)$ has exponential growth in some fundamental domain. \end{enumerate} Then the equation $F(z,\J(z)) = 0$ has a Zariski dense set of solutions. \end{proposition} \begin{proof} Suppose by contradiction that all the solutions of $F(z,\J(z)) = 0$ lie on a further hypersurface $G = 0$, where $G$ is a non-constant polynomial not divisible by $F$.
-In particular, the algebraic set defined by $\{F = G = 0\}$ has dimension two, so its projection onto the variables $Y_0,Y_1,Y_2$ has dimension at most two, meaning that the solutions satisfy an equation $H(\J(z)) = 0$ for some non-constant polynomial $H$.
-The assumption on $F$ implies that $F$ depends on the variable $X$, thus $F$ and $H$ are coprime.
+Suppose that for some $k$, the function $P(z) = \frac{p_k(\J(z))}{p_n(\J(z))}$ satisfies one of the following: \begin{enumerate}[label=(\roman*)] \item $P(z)$ has a pole in $\h$, or \item $P(z)$ has exponential growth in some fundamental domain. \end{enumerate} Then the equation $F(z,\J(z)) = 0$ has a Zariski dense set of solutions. \end{proposition} \begin{proof} Suppose by contradiction that all the solutions of $F(z,\J(z)) = 0$ lie on a further hypersurface $G = 0$, where $G\in\C[X,\Y]$ is a non-constant polynomial not divisible by $F$.
+In particular, the algebraic subset of $\C^4$ defined by $\{F = G = 0\}$ has dimension two, so its projection onto the variables $Y_0,Y_1,Y_2$ has dimension at most two, meaning that the solutions satisfy an equation $H(\J(z)) = 0$ for some non-constant polynomial $H\in\C[\Y]$.
+The assumption on $F$ implies that $F$ depends on the variable $X$ (i.e.~$n\geq 1$), thus $F$ and $H$ are coprime.